kaitlyngaynor/gorongosa-mesocarnivores/scripts-publication/README_EE.md

 #### Raw input data

-##### **Camera_operation_years1and2.csv**
+##### **GNP_data.csv**

-Camera operation information for the sixty cameras during the first two years of deployment (2016-2017).
-Used as input in a previous version of camtrapR to generate detection histories.
+Camera operation information for the sixty cameras during the first two years of deployment (2016-2017) and covariate values for all camera locations in the study area.
+Used as input in a previous version of camtrapR to generate detection histories and in 01-multi-species-occupancy-analysis-pub.Rmd.
 Each row corresponds to an individual camera.
 Columns include:

 * Camera: unique camera ID
 * Start: date camera was deployed, M/D/YY
 * End: date camera was taken down, M/D/YY
 * Problem1_from, Problem2_from, Problem3_from: start date(s) of any problems with the camera (up to three), M/D/YY
 * Problem1_to, Problem2_to, Problem3_to: end date(s) of any problems with the camera (up to three), M/D/YY
+* tree_hansen: Percent tree cover; from Global Forest Change database
+* lion_latedry: scaled measure of lion presence, see text for calculation
+* detect.obscured: binary measure of whether the camera’s maximum 10m range was obscured
+* cover.ground: percentage of ground cover in a 10m radius around the camera (estimated visually)
+* termites_1km_count: number of termite mounds within a 1km radius of the camera
+* water_dist: distance to nearest water; available water included rivers, large pans (>1km2 in area, hand-digitized from 2015 DigitalGlobe imagery), and Lake Urema (dry season boundary)

 ##### **recordtable_allrecordscleaned_speciesmetadata.csv**